 The Computer Science program teaches the fundamental computing skills to succeed in technology fields and become sought-after professionals and industry leaders.
-Upon graduation, students of the program will have the ability to:
+Upon graduation, students of the program will have the abilities described by the program education objectives and student outcomes.

 Within a few years of graduation, computer science graduates should: